lukemorton/rui/README.md

 Component based style definition.
 Component based structure definition.
 Still separate like CSS and HTML.
 Intelligently coupled at point of use.
+Written in Ruby.

+Although we all acknowledge that CSS and HTML should be defined separately, browsers in fact couple the two at render time.
+There are a number of optimisations to be had if we couple the two just before sending them to the browser.
+There are also other benefits that come from using a language to define style.
+Here is a list of benefits RUI could provide:

+  - Only compile CSS that is used in HTML
+  - Only add classes to HTML elements that have styles defined
+  - No need to define classes, define components instead
+  - Never worry about applying styles to the wrong elements
+  - Class minification for production
+  - Works with rails

 ## Example